natebosch/natebosch.github.io/_posts/2016-03-12-replacing-default-path-in-tmux.md

 I hacked around it by creating a new session with the appropriate path, renaming it to match, and shuffling windows over.
-The new session has a working directory from wherever it was run so it simulates what `tmux pset-option default-path "$PWD"` used to do.
+The new session has a working directory from wherever it was run so it simulates what `tmux set-option default-path "$PWD"` used to do.
 Here's the zsh function:

 ```zsh